igoldsteinh/ww_paper/README.md

 To set up the `Julia` project, follow the instructions [here](https://pkgdocs.julialang.org/v1/environments/#Using-someone-else's-project).
 If you want to execute this code using a different version of `Julia` than originally used, delete the [Manifest.toml](https://github.com/igoldsteinh/ww_paper/blob/main/Manifest.toml) file.
 [`R`](https://github.com/igoldsteinh/concRt) and [`Julia`](https://github.com/igoldsteinh/concRt.jl) packages which implement the models described in the paper are also available.
-All results files needed to reproduce the figures are in the repo, individual simulation level results are excluded for the sake of storage.
+All results files needed to reproduce the figures are in the repo, individual simulation results are excluded for the sake of storage.

 ## Navigation
 ```